piascikj/connectag/README.md

 - ConnecTag is not a hosted service.
 ConnecTag must be incorporated into and hosted on your web site
 - ConnecTag is not, by itself, a tracking or analytics solution.
 It is only a container tag that enables you to manage the services of other providers
-- ConnecTag is open source software, so there are no guarantees; use at your own risk
+- ConnecTag is open source software and there are no guarantees; use at your own risk

 Any Drawbacks?
 --------------